-Flowers, chocolate—and divorce papers?
+Flowers, chocolate-and divorce papers?
 Turns out that the period immediately following Valentine’s Day is a popular time for married couples to call it quits.
+If you are a man that is going through a divorce but are worried about the bias in family court systems then you should look for someone like the Huntsville AL Men’s Divorce Attorney to get unbiased help for your divorce.

 One recent study suggested divorce filings rose by as much as 40 percent right after the holiday, while anecdotal evidence collected by Yahoo!
 Shine from divorce lawyers painted Valentine’s Day as time of reckoning more than romance.